aspectumapp/eos-vision-front/README.md

 # eos-vision-front
-components for SinglePageApplication from EOS Vision
+Components for SinglePageApplication from EOS Vision